Germany: Islamist terror poses 'persistently high' risk – DW – 08/12/2024

 "It is clear that we will not allow ourselves to be intimidated.
 But we take threats very seriously."

-Faeser, speaking after a meeting with Germany's BfV domestic intelligence service in the western city of Cologne, said she was keen to promote new competencies for security authorities.
+Faeser, speaking after a meeting with Germany's domestic intelligence agency, the BfV, in the western city of Cologne, said she was keen to promote new competencies for security authorities.

 Intelligence chief underlines danger

-Germany's BfV domestic intelligence service said that, after Hamas' attack on Israel on October 7 and Israel's subsequent operation in the Gaza Strip, the "Islamic State" militant organization and its offshoots, as well as Hamas and Hezbollah, were trying to promote radicalization in Europe via the internet.
+Germany's domestic intelligence agency said that after Hamas' terror attack on Israel on October 7, and Israel's subsequent invasion of the Gaza Strip, the "Islamic State" militant organization and its offshoots, as well as Hamas and Hezbollah, were trying to promote radicalization in Europe via the internet.

+There is an "abstractly high risk," BfV vice president Sinan Selen also stressed.

 Austrian authorities had previously reported on the foiled attack that led to the cancellation of the Taylor Swift concerts.